LutzGrosshennig/4096-bytes-intro-sprites-are-us/README.md

 [![](http://img.youtube.com/vi/bIwQHldMUBk/0.jpg)](http://www.youtube.com/watch?v=bIwQHldMUBk "")

-Sprites-Are-Us features 100.000 sprites each colored using a pseudo random number drawn using DirectX-9 and includes a public domain MIDI soundtrack (details in the file mucke.h).
+"Sprites Are Us" features 100.000 3D sprites each colored using a pseudo random number drawn using DirectX 9 and includes a public domain MIDI soundtrack (details in the file mucke.h).
 The sprites are animated in differend animation patterns and morph into an starfield at the end.

 The original intro contained a different MIDI track but due to copyright restrictions I had to replace it with this public domain track.
+Unfortunatly its harder than you think  to find rolalty free midi music...
+(Yes there are lots of sites that offer free midi files but there are still subject to copyright.

+# Trivia
 To reach the goal of 4096 bytes the PE executable is packed into an old faschioned **.com** executable because the header is much smaller (the smallest PE header has 512 bytes w/o payload).

 The pseudo random numbers are generated using the realtime stamp counter (TSC) of the CPU.

 Bear in mind that a small size of the executable was the prime goal of this project.
 To achieve this all error checks and memory freeing operations have been diliberatly removed.
-So do NOT take this as a example of CleanCoding, it is deliberatly NOT!
+So do NOT take this as a example of CleanCoding, it is **deliberatly** NOT!

-You also need a 32 Bit Windows system such as Windows XP (the orginal target plattform at that time) because .com files are no longer supported in 64 Bit operating systems.
+You also need a 32 Bit Windows system such as Windows XP (the orginal target plattform at that time) because **.com** files are no longer supported in 64 Bit operating systems.

-It appears to run fine in a XP VMs with 3D acceleration enabled.
+It appears to run fine in an XP VM with 3D acceleration enabled. **Update** looks like VirtualBox 6.x broke 3D acceleration in XP guests to fix a security hole.

 # Building
 The project was build using Visual Studio 6 and the DirectX9-SDK on an WindowsXP system.